fxamacker/cbor/README.md

 * __Easy__ – API is like `encoding/json` plus `keyasint` and `toarray` struct tags.
 * __Small__ – Programs in cisco/senml are 4 MB smaller by switching to this library.
 In extreme cases programs can be smaller by 9+ MB.
 No code gen and the only imported pkg is [cbor-go/float16](https://github.com/cbor-go/float16) which is maintained by the same team.
-* __Safe and reliable__ – no `unsafe` pkg, coverage >95%, coverage-guided fuzzing, and data validation to avoid crashes on malformed or malicious data.
+* __Safe and reliable__ – No `unsafe` pkg, coverage >95%, coverage-guided fuzzing, and data validation to avoid crashes on malformed or malicious data.

 Competing factors are balanced:

 * __Speed__ vs __safety__ vs __size__ – to keep size small, avoid code generation.
 For safety, validate data and avoid Go's `unsafe` pkg.
 For speed, use safe optimizations such as caching struct metadata. v1.4 is faster than a well-known library that uses `unsafe` and code gen.
 * __Standards compliance__ – CBOR ([RFC 7049](https://tools.ietf.org/html/rfc7049)) with minor [limitations](#limitations).
-Encoding modes include default (no sorting), [RFC 7049 canonical](https://tools.ietf.org/html/rfc7049#section-3.9), and [CTAP2 canonical](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#ctap2-canonical-cbor-encoding-form).
-Decoding also checks for all required malformed data mentioned in latest RFC 7049bis.
-See [Standards](#standards) section.
+Encoder supports options for sorting, floating-point conversions, and more.
+Predefined configurations are also available so you can use "CTAP2 Canonical CBOR", etc. without knowing individual options.
+Decoder checks for well-formedness, validates data, and limits nested levels to defend against attacks.
+See [Standards](#standards).

 All releases prioritize reliability to avoid crashes on decoding malformed CBOR data.
 See [Fuzzing and Coverage](#fuzzing-and-code-coverage).